Course Outline

 • Data science engineers for government projects.

-• DevOps engineers interested in deploying machine learning models within public sector environments.
+• DevOps engineers interested in deploying machine learning models within government systems.

-• Infrastructure engineers looking to integrate machine learning model deployment into their workflows for government initiatives.
+• Infrastructure engineers seeking to integrate machine learning models into government operations.

-• Software engineers seeking to automate the integration and deployment of machine learning features with their applications for government use.
+• Software engineers looking to automate the integration and deployment of machine learning features in government applications.

 28 Hours